Modeling Interference Using Experiment Roll-out: Introduction

 \subsection{Related work}

-The literature on causal inference in the presence of interference is extensive (e.g., see~\citep{Rosenbaum2007Interference,Hudgens2008Interference, Savje2017ATE, Leung2019Interference, Farias2022Markov, viviano2020interference}).
-Our work is related to the literature focusing on new experimental designs to mitigate the effects of interference~\citep{eckles2017design, baird2018optimal, brennan2022cluster}; we repurpose roll-outs, a common design in practice, to model interference.
-Several authors have proposed new estimators (and estimands) to better understand the mechanism of interference and reduce its bias-inducing effects~\citep{yuan2021causal, karrer2021network, yu2022estimating, zigler2021bipartite}.
-In this paper, we study common models of interference~\citep{aronow2017estimating, basse2016randomization} and focus on the familiar total treatment effect estimand~\citep{chin2019regression}.
+The literature on causal inference in the presence of interference is extensive (e.g., see the work of \citet{Rosenbaum2007Interference,Hudgens2008Interference, Savje2017ATE, Leung2019Interference, Farias2022Markov, viviano2020interference}).
+Our work is related to the subset of this literature that focuses on new experimental designs to mitigate the effects of interference~\citep{eckles2017design, baird2018optimal, brennan2022cluster}; we repurpose roll-outs, a common design in practice, to model interference.
+While several authors have proposed new estimands and estimators to better understand the mechanism of interference and reduce its bias-inducing effects~\citep{yuan2021causal, karrer2021network, yu2022estimating, zigler2021bipartite}, we study common models of interference~\citep{aronow2017estimating, basse2016randomization} and focus on the familiar total treatment effect estimand~\citep{chin2019regression}.
 Instead of suggesting new estimators and estimands, we leverage roll-out designs to formulate a new method for validating and choosing from these previously introduced models.

 The operational benefits of roll-out designs have been well-documented in the context of online platforms~\citep{kohavi2009controlled, xu2015infrastructure, xiong2020optimal}.
 However, the study of roll-out designs is sparse in the context of interference. \citet{yuetal2022rollout} recently studied roll-out designs to develop unbiased estimates of treatment effects.
-The work is similar to ours in that both frameworks do not assume the knowledge of the underlying network but make different assumptions to make inference possible. \citet{yuetal2022rollout} assumes neighborhood interference follows a low-degree polynomial structure, whereas our model selection framework allows for more general interference structures, although with weaker theoretical guarantees.
+The work is similar to ours in that both frameworks do not assume the knowledge of the underlying network but make different assumptions to make inference possible. \citet{yuetal2022rollout} takes a design-based perspective in which given a low-degree polynomial structure for interference they design a roll-out with an unbiased estimator of the treatment effect.
+In contrast, our heuristic model selection framework applies to any roll-out design and interference model.
+When the interference model is well-specified, we provide theoretical guarantees quantifying how roll-out designs boost statistical efficiency.

 Validating and choosing from potential outcome models that incorporate interference bears many similarities to the task of detecting interference, which has historically relied on one of two methods.
 The first set of methods is to compare two designs with different properties under SUTVA and interference, often simultaneously using a hierarchical design structure~\citep{sinclair2012detecting, saveski2017detecting, pougetabadie2019testing}.
 A second approach consists in running Fisher-randomized-like tests on observed data to determine the significance of well-chosen estimators that are non-zero if and only if interference is present~\citep{aronow2017randomizationinference, athey2018exact, basse2019randomization}.
 Both approaches seek to exploit fluctuations in a specific parameter of interference to determine whether (1) interference is present and potentially (2) whether it occurs in the form or through the channel of that parameter.